sailfishos/docs.sailfishos.org/Tools/Platform_SDK/Installation/README.md

 nav_order: 100
 ---

-**Attention: Platform development is now more convenient with the regular [Sailfish SDK](/Develop/Platform) through its command line frontend 'sfdk', available on all Linux, macOS and Windows.
-The Linux-only chroot based Sailfish Platform SDK remains available for special applications.
-It also remains the default (documented) option for [Hardware Adaptation Development](/Tools/Hardware_Adaptation_Development_Kit), although the regular Sailfish SDK can be used for that purpose as well.**
+The Sailfish Platform SDK is the default (documented) option for [Hardware Adaptation Development](/Tools/Hardware_Adaptation_Development_Kit).
+Further, it can be used for platform development.

-The Sailfish Platform SDK contains [Development Tools](/Tools/Development) like mb2, [MIC (Image Creation)](https://github.com/sailfishos/mic/), [osc](https://github.com/sailfishos-mirror/osc/), etc, to make it easier for a developer to work with Sailfish OS.
+Note: Platform development is now more convenient with the regular [Sailfish SDK](/Develop/Platform) through its command line frontend 'sfdk', available on all Linux, macOS and Windows.

 # Quick start